derickayala25/azure-network-protocols/README.md

 <img src="https://github.com/user-attachments/assets/679a78eb-1ade-4788-a148-710d7d73361b" height="80%" width="80%" alt="Create VM's"/>
 </p></br>

-4. Due to all the traffic, you need to isolate the ICMP traffic in order to see it
+Note that due to all the traffic, you need to isolate the ICMP traffic in order to see it